1975 Year in Review

 After the 1974 season, citing a lack of interest to run the facility as a collective group anymore, New London-Waterford Speedbowl, Inc. put the Speedbowl property on the open market.
 Developer Michael Carrado had an exclusive window to purchase the property, but ultimately did not do so and the Speedbowl went back on the market in January 1975.
 Less than two months later, it was sold Harvey Tattersall Jr, president of the United Stock Car Racing Club and long-time promoter of Riverside Park Speedway in Agawam, MA – the only other remaining track on the once-prominent United circuit.
 This marked the end of a 24-year run for the original owners, the longest tenure of any operating group in track history.

 In the Modified ranks, it was once again Dick Dunn winning the points title – extending his record consecutive track championship streak to 4.
 Dunn won 5 races during the year, including the Mid-season 100, then the Fall Stinger 100 and Grand Slam 100 in consecutive events to close out the season.
 Bob Potter led the Modifieds in wins with 6.
 Potter won a 100 lapper in June and the Grand Slam 50, as well as earning Overall Grand Slam Champion honors.
-The last 10 races of the season were won by either Potter or Dunn.
-The legendary "Steady" Eddie Flemke won the season opening Blast Off 100 in John Stygar's #7 Pinto and Billy Harman won the Memorial Day Weekend 100.
+10 of the last 12 Modified races of the season were won by either Potter or Dunn.
+The legendary “Steady” Eddie Flemke won the season opening Blast Off 100 in John Stygar’s #7 Pinto and Billy Harman won the Memorial Day Weekend 100.
 The first Sportsman Modified champion under the United banner was Mark Lajeunesse.

 The Yankee All-Star League debuted as part of a 6-race, tri-track point series with Thompson (CT) International Speedway and Star (NH) Speedway.
 The very first Yankee All-Star race was held at the Speedbowl on July 16th with 20 year old Ken Bouchard taking the 50 lap victory over Richie Evans.
-Ken's older brother Ron Bouchard would win the second Speedbowl event in August.
+Ken’s older brother Ron Bouchard would win the second Speedbowl event in August.
 After the 6 race series was complete, Ken Bouchard was crowned the 1975 Yankee All Star League Champion.
-For more information on this unique series click here.

-Roger Charbonneau won a division leading 5 feature events including a double point 50 lapper on the finale weekend, but he still fell a single point shy of 4-time winner Donny Fowler in the final point standings.
-Fowler lost a wheel during the Finale and had a DNF, but with only 10 cars left on the track at the time, he finished 11th – just enough to claim the title despite Charbonneau's victory.
-Earlier in the season, Rick Elnicki won the 50 lapper during Memorial Day Weekend and Mike Daignault won the 40 lap event during the 4th of July weekend event.
+In the Grand Americans, Roger Charbonneau won a division leading 5 feature events including a double point 50 lapper on the finale weekend, but he still fell a single point shy of 4-time winner Donny Fowler in the final point standings.
+Fowler lost a wheel during the Finale and had a DNF, but with only 10 cars left on the track at the time, he finished 11th – just enough to claim the title despite Charbonneau’s victory.
+Earlier in the season, defending champ Rick Elnicki won the 50 lapper during Memorial Day Weekend and Mike Daignault won the 40 lap event during the 4th of July weekend event.